So, what makes a successful social media marketing strategy plan?

 - Facebook – Facebook sends out a lot of traffic.
 More than any other network.
 Since it’s geared towards news and entertainment you want to keep your content light and entertaining.
 And video content performs the best here.

 - Twitter – Twitter is more a news platform.
-Curation and retweeting is thus encouraged here.
-You definitely want to focus trending hashtags and topics.
+Curation and retweeting are thus encouraged here.
+You definitely want to focus on trending hashtags and topics.

 - LinkedIn – The Professional network where industry articles, interesting data and short, to-the-point sentences go a long way.